Our top 5 vintage helicopters of all-time

 Today, the R22 has a suggested retail price tag of $318,000 – a fraction of the price of most other civilian helicopters – and is especially popular for its ability to be towed behind a pickup truck.

-Put your helicopter firmly in its place with Chopper Spotter
+Put your vintage helicopter firmly in its place with Chopper Spotter

 Since 1989, Chopper Spotter has provided helicopter owners and operators with world-leading ground-handling solutions right here in the U.S. For anyone with a helicopter, from hospitals and police departments to military organizations and private operations, we deliver full and total on-the-ground control so you can move and position your aircraft exactly as you need to.
 Request a quote today to start experiencing the ease and maneuverability of the industry’s best ground-handling equipment.